-- Either 2 Seminar Courses (Math 298 or Math 299) OR one higher level math elective course (numbered above 200) or a reading course (or another course approved by the DGS).
-This requirement is optional for PhD students receiving a master's in passing. - 1.1 Required Courses.
-This curriculum is devoted to building a strong mathematical foundation. - 1.1.1 Core Courses.
+- Students will also enroll in either three semesters of seminar courses (MATH 298 or MATH 299) OR one semester of seminar course (MATH 298 or MATH 299) along with one higher level math elective course (numbered above 200) or a reading course, or another course approved by the Math DGS.
+The MS/MA requirement of completing the seminar classes MATH 298a or MATH 299a is waived for PhD students who have taken MATH 240a (Second-Year Seminar). - 1.1 Required Courses.
+This curriculum is devoted to building a strong mathematical foundation - 1.1.1 Core Courses.
 All students are required to master the material of the following four core courses: Math 201a (Algebra I), Math 211a,b (Real and Complex Analysis), and Math 221a (Topology I).